msgraphtf/terraform-provider-msgraph/docs/data-sources/user.md

 <a id="nestedatt--on_premises_provisioning_errors"></a>
 ### Nested Schema for `on_premises_provisioning_errors`

-Optional:
+Read-Only:

 - `category` (String) Category of the provisioning error.
 Note: Currently, there is only one possible value.
-Possible value: *PropertyConflict* - indicates a property value is not unique.
+Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
 - `occurred_date_time` (String) The date and time at which the error occurred.
 - `property_causing_error` (String) Name of the directory property causing the error.
-Current possible values: *UserPrincipalName* or *ProxyAddress*
+Current possible values: UserPrincipalName or ProxyAddress
 - `value` (String) Value of the property causing the error.

 <a id="nestedatt--password_profile"></a>
 ### Nested Schema for `password_profile`

-Optional:
+Read-Only:

-- `force_change_password_next_sign_in` (Boolean) `true` if the user must change her password on the next login; otherwise `false`.
+- `force_change_password_next_sign_in` (Boolean) true if the user must change her password on the next login; otherwise false.
-- `force_change_password_next_sign_in_with_mfa` (Boolean) If `true`, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
-The behavior is identical to **forceChangePasswordNextSignIn** except that the user is required to first perform a multi-factor authentication before password change.
-After a password change, this property will be automatically reset to `false`.
-If not set, default is `false`.
+- `force_change_password_next_sign_in_with_mfa` (Boolean) If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
+The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
+After a password change, this property will be automatically reset to false.
+If not set, default is false.
 - `password` (String) The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user’s **passwordPolicies** property.
+The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.

+<a id="nestedatt--print"></a>
+### Nested Schema for `print`

 <a id="nestedatt--provisioned_plans"></a>
 ### Nested Schema for `provisioned_plans`

-Optional:
+Read-Only:

-- `capability_status` (String) For example, “Enabled”.
+- `capability_status` (String) For example, 'Enabled'.
-- `provisioning_status` (String) For example, “Success”.
+- `provisioning_status` (String) For example, 'Success'.
-- `service` (String) The name of the service; for example, “AccessControlS2S”
+- `service` (String) The name of the service; for example, 'AccessControlS2S'

+<a id="nestedatt--service_provisioning_errors"></a>
+### Nested Schema for `service_provisioning_errors`

+Read-Only:

+- `created_date_time` (String)
+- `is_resolved` (Boolean)
+- `service_instance` (String)

+<a id="nestedatt--sign_in_activity"></a>
+### Nested Schema for `sign_in_activity`

+Read-Only:

+- `last_non_interactive_sign_in_date_time` (String) The last non-interactive sign-in date for a specific user.
+You can use this field to calculate the last time a client attempted to sign into the directory on behalf of a user.
+Because some users may use clients to access tenant resources rather than signing into your tenant directly, you can use the non-interactive sign-in date to along with lastSignInDateTime to identify inactive users.
+The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.
+Microsoft Entra ID maintains non-interactive sign-ins going back to May 2020.
+For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
+- `last_non_interactive_sign_in_request_id` (String) Request identifier of the last non-interactive sign-in performed by this user.
+- `last_sign_in_date_time` (String) The last interactive sign-in date and time for a specific user.
+You can use this field to calculate the last time a user attempted to sign into the directory with an interactive authentication method.
+This field can be used to build reports, such as inactive users.
+The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.
+Microsoft Entra ID maintains interactive sign-ins going back to April 2020.
+For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
+- `last_sign_in_request_id` (String) Request identifier of the last interactive sign-in performed by this user.